+Whether you say Chanukah or Hanukkah everyone is eating latkes.
 I have been trying to be good about eating lighter, but the holidays are tough.
 It hasn't even been a week since we were gathered round the Thanksgiving table overindulging in a spectacular fall buffet.
 Now, six days later, it is time to start up again.
-Eight days of getting together with family and friends to celebrate Hanukkah, a holiday that requests that we eat food that has been fried in oil- traditionally, potato latkes.
+We have eight days of getting together with family and friends to celebrate Hanukkah, a holiday that requests that we eat food that has been fried in oil- traditionally, potato latkes.

 When I was a kid, we ate homemade potato latkes every night of the eight nights of Chanukah.
 It was tradition, and we really looked forward to it.
 No one seemed concerned about the excessive calories or that we were eating fried food consecutively for eight nights.
 Not to mention that we smothered each bite of delicious potato latke in heavy full fat sour cream.
 My father could down 8-10 in one sitting.

 Eventhough I don't usually fry food, I usually make latkes for at least one night of Hanukkah.
 I feel obligated .
 After all it is Hanukkah~ But this year, I am going to make a low calorie version.
 I am going to use grated broccoli instead of grated potatoes for my latkes and use a little olive oil spray to saute( not fry ) them.

 This is not a recipe for die hards.
 This is certainly a compromise, and this low calorie version can't be compared with the taste of the real thing.
 Never the less, these latkes are tasty with about a quarter of the calories.